gunnarku/gunnarku.github.io/index.md

 - Read "[Producing wrong data without doing anything obviously wrong!](https://dl.acm.org/doi/10.1145/1508244.1508275)" and ponder about how complicated it is to produce valid results.
 - Read "[Thoughts on applicability](https://doi.org/10.1016/j.jss.2024.112086)" to understand why there is such a disconnect between academics and practitioners.

+Knuth has some of the best statements about the complexity of software development:

+- [Interview: Donald Knuth: A Life’s Work Interrupted](https://cacm.acm.org/opinion/interview-donald-knuth-a-lifes-work-interrupted/) - "*I found that writing software was much more difficult than anything else I had done in my life*."
+- [All Questions Answered](https://www.ams.org/notices/200203/fea-knuth.pdf) - "*In fact, my main conclusion after spending ten years of my life working on the TeX project is that software is hard.
+It’s harder than anything else I’ve ever had to do*."

 ### Recent papers and talks

 - Gunnar Kudrjavets.
 2025. *[Patch Me If You Can—Securing the Linux Kernel](preprints/Patch_me_if_you_can_MSR_2025.pdf)*.
 In Proceedings of MSR '25: Proceedings of the 22nd International Conference on Mining Software Repositories (MSR 2025).
 [Industry Track](https://2025.msrconf.org/track/msr-2025-industry-track).
 April 28-29, 2025, Ottawa, Canada.